-Once long ago, Black Friday referred to a single day of shopping excess.
-People woke up early the Friday after Thanksgiving, headed to malls, and fought over sweaters and TVs to score the best deals.
+Once upon a time, Black Friday was a single day of shopping excess.
+People woke up early the day after Thanksgiving, headed to malls, and fought over deeply discounted sweaters and TVs.

-These days, Black Friday is no longer a single day of the year.
-It’s now a vaguely defined period in November, during which you’ll find a mix of incredible loss-leader discounts, solid price reductions, and a slew of questionable “bargains.”
+Nowadays Black Friday is a vaguely defined period in November that mixes together incredible loss-leader discounts, solid price reductions, and a slew of questionable “bargains.”
 The time creep only worsens each year, too.

-A longer run of sales actually makes it harder to decide if you should buy an item or wait for a better deal, so we’ve stepped in to simplify deal-hunting.
-With our help, you’ll know when retailers unleash a juicy bargain.
+A longer run of sales actually makes it harder to decide if you should buy an item or wait for a better deal, so we’ve stepped in to simplify deal hunting.
+With our help, you’ll know how to spot a juicy bargain.

 Let’s dig in!